waku-org/specs/standards/core/sync.md

 The protocol finds differences between two peers by comparing _fingerprints_ of _ranges_ of message _IDs_.
-_Ranges_ are encoded into payloads, exchanged between the peers and when the range _fingerprints_ are different, splitted into smaller ones.
+_Ranges_ are encoded into payloads, exchanged between the peers and when the range _fingerprints_ are different, split into smaller (sub)ranges.
 This process repeats until _ranges_ include a small number of messages at this point _IDs_ are sent for comparison instead of _fingerprints_.